zhscn/cmk/README.md

 Requirement:
 1. Only works with CMake projects with `Ninja` as the generator(`Ninja Multi-Config` is not supported).
 2. `fzf` is required for interactive selection.
+3. The project root discovery only works in a git repository.